Linhof Technika Buyers Guide

 This guide is for Technika IV, V and Master cameras.
 The same basics knowledge can be applied to Technika III, though different models of III's have their own issues not specifically addressed here, in the future, time permitting..

 A nice used Technika should be reasonably priced and in good working order .
 Beware of cameras with bargain prices or home "modifications".
 Your bargain camera can quickly add up to a much higher cost when it needs service.
 These bargain/home modified cameras do not retain their value and defeat the purpose of buying a Linhof.
-A camera with issues can be addressed, but don't purchase a camera bargain priced as repairs will quickly add up.
+A camera with issues can be addressed, but don't purchase a camera bargain priced believing it will be a good investment, as repairs will quickly add up.

 Some insight of what look for, what to avoid and reasonable expectations when looking to buy a used Technika: